Chalio: Key Aspects of the Festival

+The Chaliho Sindhi Festival culminates in Baharana Sahib, a majestic procession honouring Lord Jhulelal, where devotees carry a beautifully decorated water urn, symbolizing Jhulelal, to a nearby body of water, performing Jal Yagya, a sacred water offering to Jal Devta Shri Jhulelal Bhagwan.

+This significant ritual represents Lord Jhulelal's presence and signifies devotion and gratitude through flowers, coconuts, and lit oil lamps, and strengthens community bonds.
+The procession involves prayers, chants, and immersion of the water urn, followed by final rituals marking the festival's conclusion, ultimately showcasing the Sindhi community's devotion to Lord Jhulelal and their rich cultural heritage.

 Baharana Sahib consists of jyot, sugar candy, phota, fruits, clove and akho.
 Behind is an earthen pot with a coconut in it, covered with cloth, flowers, leaves and idol of God Jhulelal.
 A sweet dish named akho, made from rice and sugar is offered during morning prayers.
 For forty days, they worship it, offering prasad and sing aarti to Bahrana Sahib.
 On the 41st day Baharana Sahib is taken to a nearby river or lake and immersed among singing and dancing of devotional songs, marking the festival's end.